 You can say that this is the genes’ way of accomplishing their goals.

-In real-life, we might not even pay attention to our genes, but they make you do things that are bad for you.
-But good for them.
+In real-life, we might not even pay attention to our genes, but they make us do things that are not good for ourselves but good for them.

-Most often, we indulge in certain behaviors based on feelings, completely unaware of our genes’ motives.
+We often indulge in certain behaviors based on feelings, utterly unaware of our genes’ motives.

 Here is an example from the book: